How To Create A Ministry Routine

 By finding a routine that works for you, you'll be able to spend your time productively and honour God with your work.

-2 .
-Make a Checklist of The Essential Tasks and Activities for Your Ministry
+2. Make a Checklist of The Essential Tasks and Activities for Your Ministry

 Building a ministry online requires a lot of effort.
 From content creation for your ministry platform to setting up your website, there's plenty of work to be done.
 However, it's essential to determine the type of ministry God wants you to create and how you should go about it.
 This checklist should include tasks and activities that you need to complete within a daily, weekly, or monthly timeframe.
 Once you're clear on these, you can move on to the next step—sorting each task into relevant ministry- or business-related categories.

-3 .
-Categorising Your Ministry Tasks for Better Organisation
+3. Categorising Your Ministry Tasks for Better Organisation

 When it comes to organising your ministry tasks, it's essential to categorise them properly to optimise your productivity.
 The categories will differ depending on the type of ministry you are involved in.
-For a more detailed approach, you can divide each task into sub categories.
+For a more detailed approach, you can divide each task into subcategories.
 Here's an example:

-• The Business Side Of Ministry (Admin, finances, sales, systems, website views, etc.)
+• The Business Side of Ministry (admin, finances, sales, systems, website views, etc.)

-• Ministry Platform (Content, products, projects, services, etc.)
+• Ministry Platform (content, products, projects, services, etc.)

-4 .
-Set A Focus (Goal) For Your Ministry
+4. Set A Focus (Goal) For Your Ministry

 Setting a focus for your ministry can help you stay on track with your overall mission.
 It will give you something to work towards on a daily, weekly, monthly, quarterly, or yearly basis.
 Your goals don't have to be big, but they do have to be achievable.